-Timing: Work is anticipated to begin in the winter of 2019; completion in the fall of 2019.
+Timing: Work began in the spring of 2019; completion is anticipated in the fall of 2019.

 Drilling technique: Imperial will install the pipeline segment beneath the Credit River using a horizontal directional drill (HDD), which is the most advanced and least intrusive technique available to install underground pipeline.

 Permitting and community engagement: Before any work commences, Imperial will have all required permits and will complete a thorough assessment of this project’s effects on the environment.
 Imperial is also committed to meaningful community and stakeholder engagement for this project.